Highest weight crystals for Schur Q-functions: Crystal operators on shifted tableaux

 \begin{proof} Because $\sigma_i$ is an involution, it suffices to prove (a).
 Assume $\alpha_i=0$.
 If $\alpha_{i+1} = 0$, then the desired identity is $\sigma_i(U) = U$, which holds since $f_i(U) = e_i(U) = 0$.
 Further assume $\alpha_{i+1} > 0$.
 Then $\varphi_i(b) - \varepsilon_i(b) = \alpha_i - \alpha_{i+1} = -\alpha_{i+1}<0$ so by \eqref{weyl-action-eq} we have $\sigma_i(U) = e_i^{\alpha_{i+1}}(U)$.

 The shifted tableau $U$ has no boxes containing $i$ or $i'$ and a positive number of boxes containing $i+1$ or $i+1'$, which we call \defn{changeable boxes}.
-Consider the order in which the changeable boxes contribute letters to $\shword(U)$.
+Consider the shifted reading word order restricted to the changeable boxes of $U$.
 We claim that for each integer $0\leq j \leq \alpha_{i+1}$ the tableau $e_i^{j}(U)$ is formed from $U$ by subtracting $1$ from the entries in the first $j$ changeable boxes in this order.

 This certainly holds when $j=0$.
 Now suppose the claim is true for some integer $0 \leq j < \alpha_{i+1}$ and let $T := e_i^j(U)$.
 By hypothesis all letters equal to $i+1$ in $\shword(T)$ occur after all letters equal to $i$ so the pairing in Definition~\ref{tab-pair-def} is trivial.
 Therefore when applying $e_i$ to $T$, the unpaired position $(x,y)$ in Definition~\ref{shtab-e} is the $(j+1)$th changeable box and we have $T_{xy} = U_{xy} \in \{i+1',i+1\}$.